henriettekhn13/CMoLL/README.md

-Cognitive Models of Language Learning: "Investigating Language Features as Diagnostic Markers for Autism Spectrum Disorder in Children - A Random Forest Approach"
+# Cognitive Models of Language Learning
+Investigating Language Features as Diagnostic Markers for Autism Spectrum Disorder in Children - A Random Forest Approach